intel/qatlib/README.md

 * Dynamic instances
 * Intel® Key Protection Technology (KPT)
 * Event driven polling
-* Maximum 16 processes per end point
+* More than 16 processes per end point
 * accumulateXXHash when combined with autoSelectBestHuffmanTree
 * accumulateXXHash in Decompression or Combined sessions
 * integrityCrcCheck for Compression direction requests